 You can start your investment by setting aside some money, out of your daily expenses.
 Say $10.00.
 The size is not what counts but the discipline you need to allow your investment to mature.

-One of the keys to financial freedom in the year 2020 is to cultivate brilliant savings habits.
+One of the keys to financial freedom this year is to cultivate brilliant savings habits.
 And the popular one is the cookie jar approach.
-You can find some interesting facts from David Weliver’s 6 ways to start investing with little money.
+You can find some interesting facts from David Weliver’s 7 ways to start investing with little money.

 Where to Start Your Investment?